 White sandy beaches, pockets of rainforest and pale blue waters make these picturesque inshore islands a wildlife refuge and a scenic retreat for nature lovers.

+Open eucalypt forests clothe the hillsides, rainforest grows in sheltered gullies and grasslands cover the more exposed slopes.
 The Ngaro Aboriginal people lived on and visited these islands for thousands of years.
 They used fire to flush out game and maintain the natural grasslands.
-Look for the remains of the stone quarry for making tools and weapons on South Molle Island.
+A stone quarry for making tools and weapons remains on South Molle Island.

 Campers can choose from large group sites to secluded ‘deserted’ islands, all in close proximity to the extensive walking of South Molle and Long islands.
 South Molle also has a network of mountain biking trails for the truly adventurous visitor.

 Camping Family Four Wheel Driving Indigenous themes and/or interpretation International Nature & Wildlife